hanloong7/hanloong7.github.io/_pages/about.md

 Working Papers:
 ======
-[Performance Scores and Strategic Choices of Kidney Transplant Centers](http://hanloong7.github.io/files/JMP.pdf), March 2024 (Job Market Paper).
+[Performance Scores and Strategic Choices of Kidney Transplant Centers](http://hanloong7.github.io/files/JMP.pdf), April 2024 (Job Market Paper).

 Does the threat of punishment make hospitals reduce treatments and increase patient mortality?
 To answer this question, I analyze the decisions of U.S. kidney transplant centers, where a 2007 reform threatened to decertify a center if the observed-expected (OE) death ratio of transplanted patients exceeds a given threshold.
 Using variation in distance to the OE threshold, I show that the reform reduced the probability of transplanting a patient-kidney pair.
 The reduction is more significant for riskier operations and low-volume centers.
 I find little change in aggregate patient mortality.
 My results suggest centers avoid transplants for performance gains, and the reform's effect is mainly redistributive.